 By endorsing a refund check, the student certifies that he/she is entitled to the funds and agrees to return any amount remitted in error which is not rightfully his/hers.

-IX Refunds Issued in Error
+VIII Refunds Issued in Error

 The College has the right to reclaim refunds issued in error.
 Should this occur, a stop payment will be placed on the check and the student of record will be notified of the reason.
 In the event that the check has already been cashed, a written request for return of the funds will be provided to the student.
 Students will have thirty (30) days to repay the College before collection effort is initiated.

-X Suspicious Activity
+IX Suspicious Activity

 Suspicious activity related to college account refunds will be reported to the proper authority for further investigation, which may include but is not limited to bursary division management, dean of student development offices, financial aid, public safety, the college auditor, and/or the federal Office of the Inspector General.